Algorithms for optimal control of hybrid systems with sliding motion: Introduction

 The optimal control problem with a hybrid system has been considered in many papers.
 The necessary optimality conditions for a class of hybrid systems without state jumps have been first formulated in \cite{w1966}.
 In \cite{bh1975} the variational methods have been used to formulate adjoint equations for systems with state jumps.
 The Pontryagin maximum principle for hybrid systems with state jumps has been formulated for several classes of hybrid systems in \cite{s1999}, \cite{s2004}, \cite{sc2007}, \cite{sc2009}, \cite{tc2010}, \cite{tc2011}, \cite{tc2013}, \cite{pc2013}.
 In papers \cite{s2004}, \cite{sc2007}, \cite{sc2009}, \cite{tc2010}, \cite{tc2013} also algorithms based on the hybrid maximum principle are discussed.
 Our paper does not consider optimal control problems in which switching times are decision variables (\cite{scgb06}).

-In \cite{ps17} we have introduced an algorithm for optimal control problems with hybrid systems described by higher index DAEs.
-In the paper we have assumed that we deal with discrete time differential--algebraic equations resulting from the system equations discretization by an implicit Runge--Kutta method.

 In none of these papers an optimal control problem with hybrid systems exhibiting sliding modes has been considered.
-This paper fills that gap by considering hybrid systems whose motion can be on the switching manifold (transition guard).
-For these optimal control problems we formulate a weak version of the maximum principle provided that controls are represented by piecewise smooth controls.
+In \cite{ps2018} we have introduced such an algorithm based on the adjoint equations for differential--algebraic equations describing dynamics of hybrid system with sliding motion. \cite{ps2018} provides also a computational example which shows the validity of the approach.
+However, \cite{ps2018} does not contain the derivation of the adjoint equations and a proof of global convergence of the proposed optimization algorithm.
+The reason for that is that in order to do that it is necessary to provide sensitivity analysis of trajectories of hybrid systems exhibiting sliding modes.
+That analysis was stated in \cite{ps2020a} and is used in this paper to derive adjoint equations and a weak version of the maximum principle provided that controls are represented by piecewise smooth controls and the proposed constraint qualification holds.
 Furthermore, we propose an algorithm which generates a sequence of approximating optimal controls which converges to a control which satisfies optimality conditions stated by the weak maximum principle.

-The convergence is established under the assumption that continuous time system equations are given.
-In the accompanying papers (\cite{ps19a},\cite{ps19b}) we show that the algorithm convergence can still be attained if state trajectories are obtained by an implicit Runge--Kutta method provided that the integration procedure step sizes go to zero.
+The algorithm, convergence analysis and the derivation of the necessary optimality conditions are based on an exact penalty function associated with objective function and functions defining constraints of the considered problem.
+The paper emphasizes the role of the proposed constraint qualification in the process of solving optimal control problem with hybrid systems.

 The main focus of the paper is on the problems with hybrid systems which can exhibit sliding motion.
-For these problems we propose algorithms which have global convergence properties.
-One algorithm is a first order method which is stated for problems with piecewise smooth controls.
-We also discuss the method which is intended for control problems with hybrid systems whose trajectories do not experience sliding motion.
+In that case we assume that controls are piecewise smooth functions.
+In the paper we also discuss the method which is intended for control problems with hybrid systems whose trajectories do not experience sliding motion.
 In the case of these optimal control problems we assume that control functions are elements of the space ${\mathcal L}^\infty$.

-Our convergence results are based on the trajectory sensitivity analysis of hybrid systems presented in the paper \cite{ps2020a}.
+The convergence is established under the assumption that continuous time system equations are given.
+In the accompanying papers (\cite{ps19a},\cite{ps19b}), which are extension of the paper \cite{ps2021}, we show that the algorithm convergence can still be attained if state trajectories are obtained by an implicit Runge--Kutta method provided that the integration procedure step sizes go to zero.
+One of the applications of the method was the procedure for planning a haemodialysis process (\cite{PytlakSuskiCDC}) which was one of the motivations for carrying out the research presented in this paper.